entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

 To compute *atomic poses* take all the samples int he training set, align them s.t. their torsos have the same length, then compute cluster centers using k-means.
 These centroids are the atomic poses (archetypes).

 The distribution of relative offset between the detected bb and the gt varies by pose.
-So given the set of atomic poses and the set of annotated poses which belong to each cluster, we can approximate $P(\delta_B|Pose
+So given the set of atomic poses and the set of annotated poses which belong to each cluster, we can approximate $P(\delta_B|Pose)$ (the probability of a bb offset for a given pose),
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNDYxNDg3MywtNDQyMDQ2NTYzLDE3Nj
+eyJoaXN0b3J5IjpbNDg1MzMyMDIyLC00NDIwNDY1NjMsMTc2Nj
-YxOTQ3MjgsMTU3NDQyODEzOF19
+E5NDcyOCwxNTc0NDI4MTM4XX0=
 -->